dialog-semiconductor/BLE_SDK6_examples/ble_burst_adv/Readme.md

 # ble_burst_adv

-Busrt Advertising with Bluetooth LE
+Burst Advertising with Bluetooth LE

 ## Example description

 Simple example showing how to implement 'burst' advertising on the DA14585/6.
 Burst advertising is the process of sending a number of advertising events and then having a delay before sending another group of advertising events.
 This example allows the user to configure the number of advertising events to be transmitted per burst and the time between bursts.

 ## HW and SW configuration